Skip to main contentSkip to article

 Example 3 — The Towers at Latimer Heights condo at $720K, ~1.0 km to Willowbrook Station

 2-bedroom 850 sq ft concrete high-rise condominium, completed 2024 (Langley’s first concrete high-rise; twin-tower master plan with ~500 homes).
-The unit sits roughly 1.0 km from the future Willowbrook SkyTrain Station — OUTSIDE the 800-metre TOD-premium radius (~12-minute walk) but within a 15-minute walk.
+The unit sits roughly 1.0 km from the future Willowbrook SkyTrain Station — outside the 800-metre transit-oriented-development radius (~12-minute walk) but within a 15-minute walk.
 PTT: 1% × $200K + 2% × $520K = $2K + $10.4K = $12.4K.
 Newly Built exemption: building completion 2024 may bring this within the age window (verify thresholds and timing).
-For owners holding through SkyTrain opening (late 2029), modelling the corridor premium at 10–20% is reasonable for inside-radius units; outside-radius units like this one capture a smaller share of the premium — price the premium per the actual walking distance, not the “close to the SkyTrain” marketing language.
+In past BC station openings, the 10–20% station-radius premium concentrated in walkable-radius units; outside-radius units like this one captured a smaller share — gauge the premium against the actual walking distance, not the “close to the SkyTrain” marketing language.

 Example 4 — West Latimer 2018-build townhouse at $980K, 650 m to Willowbrook Station